JihadArfat/DevOps-Final-Project/README.md

 * Node 2 (Worker Node): Ubuntu-based image, minimum 4GB RAM, 2 CPUs.

 ## Setup Steps
-1. ### Main Node (Control Plane) Setup
+### 1.Main Node (Control Plane) Setup

   * Install kubeadm, kubelet, and kubectl.
   * Configure the cluster with kubeadm init.
   * Install Flannel as the CNI to enable communication between pods.
   * Join the Worker Node to the cluster using the join command from kubeadm.

-2. ### Worker Node Setup
+### 2.Worker Node Setup

   * Install kubeadm, kubelet, and kubectl.
   * Join the cluster using the token and hash from the Control Plane setup.

 ## Architecture Overview